 The short answer is, yes, but with one important condition: Your employer must tell you that it is doing so at the time you take your leave under the Family & Medical Leave Act – not afterward.

 The unpaid FMLA leave time can run concurrently with other types of leave time – such as paid time off.
 Say, for example, you need time away from work to recover from knee surgery – an FMLA-covered condition.
 But you want to designate that time off as paid vacation or sick time to save your 12 total FMLA weeks for later in the year when your aging parent will need help recovering from back surgery.

 Can your employer start the clock on those 12 FMLA weeks during your paid leave for knee surgery?
 Absolutely, so long as it notifies you it is doing so.

 But what if your employer does not notify you, and then later tries to retroactively designate the time off you took for knee surgery as FMLA time?
-If you can show you were harmed by the failure to notify you – for example, you might have put off knee surgery for another time – then under FMLA regulations, your employer must give you the 12 weeks to care for your parent.
+If you can show you were harmed by the failure to notify you – for example, you might have put off knee surgery for another time – then under FMLA requirements, your employer must give you the 12 weeks to care for your parent.

 FMLA and Workers’ Compensation

 The same principle holds true with workers’ compensation leave.
 If you take time off to recover from a work-related illness or injury under a workers’ compensation program, that time could also count toward your 12 FMLA weeks if your employer designates it as such.